Download Brazil Detailed Itinerary

 At night we leave for a safari to see the nocturnal wildlife that lives in the Pantanal and search for the Brazilian Jaguar.
 This activity is enjoyed in a 4X4 vehicle or in a boat in order to observe the night animals including anteaters, foxes, capybaras and caimans.
 We can also hear the haunting sounds of frogs.
 On a clear night, the Pantanal skies can can be nothing short of mezmerizing.

 We say good bye to the creatures of the Pantanal and drive to Campo Grande where we will catch our afternoon flight to the unique capital city of Brasilia.

 Overnight in Brasilia.

-Today, we have a full day exploring this unique city.
-The Brazilian capital is the only city in the world built in the 20th century.
+Today, we explore the unique city of Brasilia.
+This capital is the only city in the world built in the 20th century.
 It has been awarded the status of Cultural Heritage of Humanity by UNESCO.
 There are plenty of reasons for such renown: this young city, inaugurated in 1960, surprises even the most experienced travelers.
 Brasilia is the result of a modern urban project designed by Lucio Costa.
 When seen from above, the city's pilot plan resembles the shape of an airplane.
 Many refer to it as a bird with open wings, although the architect's original urban concept pointed to the shape of a cross, to symbolize possession.
 The city's project is, up to this day, a world reference when the issue is urban planning.